How Covid-19 is Affecting Funerals

 Attending a Death

 Please be aware that whenever we attend a death now, whether at a house, or a care facility, we will be wearing personal protective equipment, minimising both any risk to our staff, but also to families and any other residents.
-All our staff attending deaths are being tested twice a week, and have received at least their first vaccination.
+All our staff attending deaths are being tested twice a week, and have received both of their vaccinations.

 We all want the best for grieving families and are working hard to provide the best service possible.
 If you have any questions at all about arranging or attending a funeral, please do get in touch.